jae2/autm-rb/_posts/2014-12-30-creating-a-lexer-with-pygments.md

 1. Lexical analysis - This is the process of dividing the source code into tokens.
 Which groups of characters make up the keywords?
 Which groups or single characters are the logical/arithmetic operators?
 2. Syntax analysis - Here we're concerned with the grammatical structure of the tokens.
 For example in all languages where it exists the if statement has a grammatical structure which is specific for the language.
 The syntax analysis phase might check for things like attempting to define a variable where an expression is supposed to reside.
-3. Semantic analysis - What is the actual meaning of it sentence defined by the grammar?
+3. Semantic analysis - What is the actual meaning of each sentence defined by the grammar?
 From a programming perspective, at this level we might consider areas such as the final state of types after polymorphic operations have been applied.

 Clearly, we predominantly care about lexical analysis.
 Documentation of some form makes up the main use case for Pygments.
 It seems like overkill to check our code snippets are semantically correct as often we only want to include a tiny portion.
 More importantly, we'll often want to give examples of things that are both syntactically and semantically incorrect so we can tell our readers not to do them.
 That is of course assuming you are a well meaning upstanding member of the software development community!